eeditiones/tei-publisher-static/README.md

 Variable | Description
 ---------|----------
- remote | Base URL of the TEI Publisher instance to fetch data from context | the prefix path under which the static content will be available.
+title (required) | general title to be shown to the user if no other title is provided name | short name to be displayed when the title would not fit remote | Base URL of the TEI Publisher instance to fetch data from context | the prefix path under which the static content will be available.
 Use the empty string ("") if the content should be made available under the root context. cdn | the CDN host to use for loading the TEI Publisher web component library components | version of the TEI Publisher web component library to use

 ### `templates` section